 Am I Legally Required to Report an Accident in Gilroy to the Police?

 When it comes to reporting an accident to Gilroy Police, several regulations govern when a driver must report an accident.
 They can get confusing if you read them from start to finish, so here is a brief summary for your convenience.
-Drivers must report an accident in California if:

-- Anyone is killed in the accident
+- Someone is killed in the accident

 If you find yourself in the unfortunate situation of being in an accident in Gilroy, it it recommended to always report it to the police.
 Failing to report when required can result in fines, loss of driving privileges, and even criminal charges.
 By law, citizen of California have 10 days to report their accident to police, starting from the day the accident occurred.